 How are you addressing their pain points and buy-trigger-points?
 This is one of the key points to address when working on your marketing and sales messaging.
 What are the reasons a customer buys your product?
 The trigger point?
 Understanding how your offering fits into your customer’s lives can really help you design relevant and attractive marketing collateral.

 Start with the Customer – The Lifeblood

 Knowing your customer is the key to all of this effort.
 Once you understand your customer’s behaviors and motivations, you will begin to better understand your product and its usefulness to them.
-How does this solve all of their problems and how do we tell that to them in the most concise way possible?
+How does this solve all of their problems?
+How do we tell that to them in the most concise way possible?
 Where they are?
 When they are interested?

 Market to the Customer

 After you know your customer, knowing which marketing tactics you want to employ are key.
 Everything from Facebook Ads to Door-to-Door Flyer Drops need to have the target’s pain points in mind as they make their case for a call to action.
-There also needs to be an effective call to action.
+There also needs to be an effective call to action in your sales and marketing plan.
 This should be an introduction to learn more about the company or engage in the sales and learning process with someone from the sales team.